 Florida's National Parks Offer A Uniquely Florida Perspective

-Personally, I have been enjoying Biscayne National Park since my youth and it was in the safe, vibrant waters of Biscayne Bay that I learned how to swim.
-I’ll also never forget the very first time I explored the Everglades, where I learned to respect our native wildlife and find peace and tranquility amongst the tall grasses and wild flowers that bloom there.
-Be inspired, get outdoors and go out and #FindYourPark and celebrate America’s Best Idea.
+Personally, I have been enjoying Biscayne National Park since my youth and it was in the safe, vibrant waters of Biscayne Bay that I learned how to swim and I’ll also never forget the very first time I explored the Everglades, where I learned to respect our native wildlife and find peace and tranquility amongst the tall grasses and wild flowers that bloom there.

 Filed under: Healthy Living

 Marilu is a veteran of the entertainment industry, her career in entertainment spans over thirteen years having worked with some of the most prominent creative media houses known, including, Warner Brothers, MTV and Universal Pictures.
 In 2014, she shifted gears to begin working as a digital marketing professional.
 Prior to her work at Florida Blue, she worked for Keurig in Waterbury, Vermont.
 Marilu is incredibly passionate about our oceans, wildlife, and conservation, and has been featured as a guest speaker at conferences nationwide for her knowledge and expertise on Marine environments and the issues affecting our oceans.
-A Miami native, she holds a degree in Tropical Coastal Ecosystem Resource Management from the University of Queensland and currently acts as the Surfrider Foundation's Regional Coordinator in Florida.
+A Miami native, she holds a degree in Tropical Coastal Ecosystem Resource Management from the University of Queensland and sits on several Marine Science and Conservation nonprofit boards.